 7.1 Officers.
 The Officers of TSAE shall be a Chair, a Chair-Elect, Executive Director, and Immediate Past Chair to be elected by the membership of TSAE and to serve until their successors have been duly elected and assume office.
 The Immediate Past Chair shall serve for one (1) year immediately upon completion of his/her term as Chair.
 Officers shall oversee the annual evaluation and compensation review for Executive Director.

 7.2 Qualifications for Office.
 Any Association Executive member in good standing shall be eligible for nomination and election to any elective office of TSAE, provided he/she has completed at least one (1) year as a member of the Board of Directors.

 7.3 Nomination of Officers.
 In accordance with the procedure specified in Article 6.
 4 the Nominating Committee shall prepare and submit to the members a slate of the elective officers.
 Any person nominated shall have given prior consent to nomination and election.

 7. 4 Election of Officers: The Chair and Past Chair are automatic succession.
 The Chair Elect will be nominated and elected according to section 6.4.
-The President is hired by the Board of Directors.
+The Executive Director is hired by the Board of Directors.

 7.5 Term of Office.
 Each elected Officer shall take office immediately upon installation.
 The Chair, Chair-Elect, and Immediate Past Chair shall serve for a term of one (1) year.
 Each elected Officer shall serve concurrently as a member of the Board of Directors and as a member of the Executive Committee.